 The control group treated the cold as they normally would.
-The other group was asked to gargle and rinse their nasal passages with a salt solution at will.
+The other group was asked to do a salt water gargle and rinse their nasal passages with a salt solution at will.
 Researchers collected nasal swabs to determine the quantity of cold virus in their noses throughout the study.
 Both groups also kept treatment diaries – some for up to two weeks.

 Researchers found that 95% of those who gargled with salt water and used nasal irrigation reduced their illness by 1.9 days.
 The use of medications, such as cough syrup, also was reduced.
 Because the virus cleared faster, they were less likely to spread the common cold.
 Consequently, 35% fewer individuals in the intervention arm had household contacts who developed upper respiratory infections.

-The results of hypertonic saline nasal irrigation were similarly beneficial.
+The results of hypertonic saline nasal irrigation were similarly beneficial as doing salt water gargle.
 Participants reported that the nasal lavage helped clear or reduce stuffiness, made breathing easier, more quickly resolved their symptoms, reduced the severity of the cold and helped them sleep.
 As many as 60% of the participants said they were willing to use nasal irrigation to treat future colds.
 The figure jumped to 86% if the procedure were made more convenient.